ECI to announce Delhi elections date at 3.30 pm today

 Can Modi-Shah work their magic in the 2020 polls

-The Delhi BJP on Saturday released an ''aarop patra'' against the Aam Aadmi Party government, alleging that it misguided and befooled people in the last five years and "failed" to fulfil the promises made during the 2015 assembly election.
+The Delhi BJP on Saturday released an ''aarop patra'' against the Aam Aadmi Party government, alleging that it has misguided and befooled people in the last five years and "failed" to fulfil the promises made during the 2015 assembly election.

 Reacting to the charges, Kejriwal said one should keep his critics close to himself, referring to the words of poet Kabir Das,''nindak niyare rakhiye''.